MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 When the :ref:`swap policy <section_display_swap_double_parallel>` can be used, the *single buffer* policy can be also used.
 However there are some differences:

 * In *Swap Double* policy, the new front buffer data is available instantly.
-As soon as the LCD controller has updated its front buffer address, the data is ready to be sent to the LCD.
+As soon as the LCD controller has updated its front buffer address, the data is ready to be read by the LCD controller.
 In *Copy* policy, the process of copying the data to the front buffer occurs while the LCD controller is reading it.
 Therefore, the buffer copy has to be faster than the LCD controller reading.
-If this requirement is not met, the LCD controller will send a mix of new and old data (because the buffer copy is not completely finished).
+If this requirement is not met, the LCD controller will read a mix of new and old data (because the buffer copy is not completely finished).
 * In *Swap Double* policy, the synchronization with the LCD controller is more effortless.
 An interrupt is thrown as soon as the LCD controller has updated its front buffer address.
 In *Copy* policy, the copy buffer process should be synchronized with the LCD tearing signal.
 * In *Single* policy, during the copy, the destination buffer (the front buffer) is used by the copy buffer process (DMA, memcopy, etc.) and by the LCD controller.
 Both masters are using the same RAM section.
 This same RAM section switches in *Write* mode (copy buffer process) and *Read* mode (LCD controller).